 A wildlife haven

 Ardingly Reservoir is home to more than 60 bird species, including kingfishers and nightingales, and is occasionally visited by migrating ospreys.
-Dormice are also known to live in pockets of woodland around the reservoir; although these notoriously shy, nocturnal creatures are incredibly elusive they leave tell-tale marks on nibbled hazel nuts.
+Dormice are also known to live in pockets of woodland around the reservoir; although these notoriously shy, nocturnal creatures are incredibly elusive, they leave tell-tale marks on nibbled hazel nuts.

 The reservoir site includes pockets of woodland with dozens of species of native trees, including ash, alder, oak and hazel.
 To encourage a diverse range of flora to grow in the wooded areas, we practice coppicing, the practice of cutting back trees to encourage new shoots to grow.
-This allows more sunlight to reach the ground, creating beautiful displays of spring flowers and providing habitats for birds such as nightingales, and dormice.
+This allows more sunlight to reach the ground, creating beautiful displays of spring flowers and providing habitats for birds such as nightingales and dormice.

 Protecting water quality at source